-The City of Stamford, Connecticut (the "City") General Obligation Bonds, Issue of 2018 (the "Bonds") will bear interest payable on February 1, 2019 and semiannually thereafter on August 1 and February 1 in each year until maturity or earlier redemption.
+The City of Stamford's General Obligation Bonds, Issue of 2017, Series C (the "Series C Bonds"), will bear interest payable on December 15, 2017 and semiannually thereafter on June 15 and December 15 in each year until maturity.
+The General Obligation Bonds, Issue of 2017, Series D (the "Series D Bonds" and together with the Series C Bonds, the "Bonds"), will bear interest payable on February 1, 2018 and semiannually thereafter on August 1 and February 1 in each year until maturity or earlier redemption.
 The Bonds are issuable only as fully registered bonds, without coupons, and when issued, will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
 Purchases of the Bonds will be made in book entry-only form, in the denomination of \$5,000 or any integral multiple thereof.
 Purchasers will not receive certificates representing their ownership interest in the Bonds.
 So long as Cede & Co. is the Bondowner, as nominee of DTC, reference herein to the Bondowner or owners shall mean Cede & Co. as aforesaid, and shall not mean the Beneficial Owners (as described herein) of the Bonds.
 (See "Book Entry Only Transfer System" herein).